CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-4/03/page02-new.md

 ### Task 1: Create a Compute Instance

-In this task you will set up an Azure Machine Learning workspace where all your machine learning assets and experiments will be organized and run.
-You will learn how to create a workspace in the Azure ML Studio, select the appropriate region and resource group, and navigate to the Designer interface to start building your pipeline.
+In this task, you'll sign in to Azure Machine Learning Studio, open your existing workspace, and create a Compute Instance - the cloud computer that will run your notebook, execute your Python code, and train your model.

 1. Open a new tab in the browser, right-click on the following link [Azure Machine Learning Studio](https://ml.azure.com/), then **Copy link** and paste it in a new browser tab to log in to **Azure Machine Learning Studio**.